cczhu/OpenDataToronto/docs/index.md

     </a>
 </p>

 Figure: Per-capita OTF Spending in Ontario's census geographic regions.
 Brighter and more orange colours represent higher funding per capita.
 Populations are taken from 2011 census, and annual funding is averaged from its FY 2010 to 2016 values.
-Click on the picture to go to the interactive version, where you can hover the mouse over a census area to see its name, population, number of OTF grants given per year, funding per year, median funding per project, and funding per capita (all OTF values are also averaged from FY 2010 to 2016).
+Click [here](images/otf_ontario.html) or on the picture to go to the interactive version, where you can hover the mouse over a census area to see its name, population, number of OTF grants given per year, funding per year, median funding per project, and funding per capita (all OTF values are also averaged from FY 2010 to 2016).